Medicaid Changes Affecting Persons with Disabilities

 - Florida Counties to Sue Over New State Medicaid Law

-- Five People Arrested for Medicaid Fraud
+- Columbia County Woman Arrested for $160,000 In Medicaid Fraud